MGMTD Development

 Front-End Interface:

-4. [if needed] Exclude (#ifndef) non-configuration CLI handlers from CLI source file (e.g., inside staticd/static_vty.c)
+1. [if needed] Exclude (#ifndef) non-configuration CLI handlers from CLI source file (e.g., inside staticd/static_vty.c) and add the file to nodist_mgmtd_libmgmt_be_nb_la_SOURCES in mgmtd/subdir.am.

 Back-End Interface: